halexand/halexand.github.io/pages/research.md

 ---
 layout: page-fullwidth
 title: "Research"
-teaser:My research focuses on understanding the biogeochemical functioning and physiological ecology of eukaryotic phytoplankton in a changing ocean.
+teaser: My research focuses on understanding the biogeochemical functioning and physiological ecology of eukaryotic phytoplankton in a changing ocean.
 In particular, I am interested in the maintenance of genetic diversity in these populations and the role of biodiversity in ecosystem functioning.
 I use a combination of culture- and field-based experiments and 'omic techniques to address these questions.
 permalink: "/research/"
 header:
    image_fullwidth: "headers/Core.jpg"